battar11/TASK_1/README.md

-<p>rinstaling Ubuntu and robot arm movement.
+<p>instaling Ubuntu and robot arm movement

 First I installed virtual box to run then I took Ubuntu 16.04 from the offical website https://releases.ubuntu.com/16.04/ I suppose to use the ubuntu 18.04 and ROS melidic however, I tried many times but it didn’t work. following this video I was able to get my task done: https://www.youtube.com/watch?v=fr6TXEd2rXI.